revertdata/tweeder/README.md

 ACCESS_TOKEN_KEY='1234567890-ABCDEFGHIJKLMNOPQRSTUVWXYZ'
 ACCESS_TOKEN_SECRET='ABCDEFGHIJKLMNOPQRSTUVWXYZ'
 MIN_FAVS=50
-# change MIN_FAVS to the minimum amount of favourites a tweet needs to avoid deletion
+AUTH_SCREEN_NAME='YOUR_SCREEN_NAME'
+DM_MSG='oh no! it looks like we havent talked in a while... how have u been?'
 ```

+Change `MIN_FAVS` to a minimum about of favourites on a tweet to bypass deletion, and change `AUTH_SCREEN_NAME` to your twitter handle.
+Update `DM_MSG` to be the message that gets sent to anyone who is up next in the purge queue.
+Keep it short!
+[Check here for limits](https://developer.twitter.com/en/docs/twitter-api/v1/direct-messages/sending-and-receiving/api-reference/new-event).

-Make sure that your application has read/write access to your account.
+Make sure that your application has read/write access to your account and DMs.
 I called mine "Tweeder by maryn", but you can call yours whatever you want.
 You can use this cute little icon, if you don't want the default bird.

 <p align="center">
   <img height="200" src="https://raw.githubusercontent.com/revertdata/tweeder/master/tweeder.PNG?token=ACZLNMUPMGJLG5UNCWANZS26CJINE">